langdoc/written-komi-corpus-old-komi/README.md

 This is a digital edition of Old Komi text corpus.
 It is based into:

-Lytkin, Vasilij I. and Serebrennikov, Boris A. 1952. *Drevnepermskij jazyk: čtenie tekstov, grammatika, slovar'*.
+> Lytkin, Vasilij I. 1952. *Drevnepermskij jazyk: čtenie tekstov, grammatika, slovar'*.
 Moskva: Izdat.
 Akad.
 Nauk SSSR.
-169pp.

 This repository can be considered a derivative work, since the goal is to provide: